-This manual is intended for use with the Eagle.
-Examples used in this manual are for a standard four-gas model (combustible gas, oxygen, carbon monoxide, and hydrogen sulfide).
+This manual is intended for use with the Eagle portable gas detection system.
+Examples used in this manual cover combustible gas, oxygen, carbon monoxide, and hydrogen sulfide.
 This manual is organized as follows:

-- The standard sections included in pages 1 through 54 describe the Eagle's specifications and internal and external components.
-These sections also describe the operation, calibration, and maintenance of the Eagle. - Appendix A lists part numbers for the Eagle's replacement parts and accessories. - Appendix B describes the Eagle's methane elimination feature. - Appendix C describes the procedure to install the Eagle's optional Data Logger board.
+- The main section of the manual describes the Eagle's specifications and internal and external components.
+It also describes the operation, calibration, and maintenance of the Eagle. - Appendix A lists part numbers for the Eagle's replacement parts and accessories. - Appendix B describes the Eagle's methane elimination feature. - Appendix C describes the procedure to install the Eagle's optional Data Logger board.